lukasgjetting/lukasgjetting/posts/pay-yourself-first.md

 ---
 title: "Pay yourself first... with time"
-excerpt: When you're exhausted, it can be hard to start working on your own projects.
+excerpt: When you're exhausted, it can be hard to start working on your side projects.
+So why not work on those projects first?
-releaseDate: 2022-06-05
+releaseDate: 2022-06-06
 published: true
 ---